holgerbrandl/kalasim/docs/userguide/docs/index.md

 `kalasim` is a [discrete event simulator](theory.md#what-is-discrete-event-simulation) that enables complex, dynamic process models.
 It provides a statically typed API, dependency injection, modern persistence, structured logging and automation capabilities.

-`kalasim` is written in [Kotlin](https://kotlinlang.org/), is designed around suspendable [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) for process definitions, runs on the [JVM](https://github.com/openjdk/jdk) for performance and scale, is built with [koin](https://github.com/InsertKoinIO/koin) as dependency wiring framework, is using [common-math](https://commons.apache.org/proper/commons-math/) for stats and distributions.
+`kalasim` is written in [Kotlin](https://kotlinlang.org/), is designed around suspendable [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) for process definitions, runs on the [JVM](https://github.com/openjdk/jdk) for performance and scale, is built with [koin](https://github.com/InsertKoinIO/koin) as dependency wiring framework, and is using [common-math](https://commons.apache.org/proper/commons-math/) for stats and distributions.
 See [acknowledgements](about.md#acknowledgements) for further references.

 One cornerstone of successful discrete event simulation is visualization. `kalasim` is agnostic regarding a  visualization frontend, but we provide bindings/examples using [plotly.kt](https://github.com/mipt-npm/plotly.kt), [lets-plot](https://github.com/JetBrains/lets-plot-kotlin) as well as [kravis](https://github.com/holgerbrandl/kravis).